Pankaj81-eng/AI-Productivity-Hub/README.md

-# AI Productivity Hub
+# Document Summarizer

-This project is a document summarizer using Azure OpenAI, built with Python and Streamlit.
-It supports `.txt`, `.pdf`, and `.docx` files.
+This project is a Document Summarizer built with Python and Streamlit, powered by Azure OpenAI.
+It allows you to upload `.txt`, `.pdf`, and `.docx` files and generates concise summaries using advanced AI models.

 ## Setup Instructions